bbelbase8/bpb/_portfolio/2025-01-crystal-growth.md

 ## Single-Crystal Growth

-I have grown single crystals using multiple techniques, depending on material chemistry and phase stability:
+I have grown single crystals using multiple techniques, selected according to material chemistry, phase stability, and volatility:

 - **Flux growth** for layered and intermetallic compounds
 - **Chemical vapor transport (CVT)** for halides and chalcogenides